Very Rare Metal Marushin

 Full metal with real wood stock and same about weight (4.1Kg) as the real thing!

 Functions, Fires, Fieldstrips exactly like the real thing !

 Select Fire: Like the real MP41 the Marushin MP41 can be fired on semi (single shot) or full Auto !

 Last produced over thirty years ago these are very rare hard to come by.
 A superb rare blowback replica SMG

-Includes: Original box (inside a bit scruffy), copy of original instructions, carry sling, 32rd magazine, 6x reusable 9mm blowback cartridges.
+Includes: Nylon green carry sling, 32rd magazine, 5x reusable 9mm blowback cartridges.
+No original box

 Made August 1980.
 Very rare!

 We ship internationally.
 Any questions or shipping quote please ask: email@example.com